Privacy Policy

 • Set Your Browser to Reject Cookies: At this time, Bryq does not respond to “do not track” signals across all of our Services.
 However, you can usually choose to set your browser to remove or reject browser cookies before using Bryq’s Services, with the drawback that certain features of Bryq’s Services may not function properly without the aid of cookies.

-Third-Party Software
+10. Third-Party Software

-If you’d like to use third-party software with our Services, please keep in mind that when you interact with them you may provide information about yourself to those third parties.
+If you would like to use third-party software with our Services, please keep in mind that when you interact with them you may provide information about yourself to those third parties.
 We don’t own or control these third parties and they have their own rules about collection, use and sharing of information.
 You should review their rules and policies when installing and using third party software.

-Other Websites
+11. Other Websites

 Our Site may contain links to third-party owned and/or operated websites or mobile applications.
 We do not own nor control these third-party websites or mobile applications, and accordingly assume no responsibility for the information practices of those sites or apps.
 We suggest that you review their privacy, security, and data collection and distribution policies, if any, prior to providing such websites or apps with any information.